bxtal-lsn/go-boilme/README.md

 ### File Storage

-Celeritas provides a unified API for different file storage providers:
+Boilme provides a unified API for different file storage providers:

 ```go
 // Upload a file to S3